Professional filming and photography on council land

 Much of North Devon and Exmoor is privately owned, you can use our mapping tool to check to see whether we carry out grounds maintenance on an area which indicates that it is NDC property.
 The map also shows the district boundary line.

 To use the mapping tool, find the area that you are interested in, then use the menu on the right hand side to select Grounds Maintenance Responsibility.
-If the area is coloured light blue, then it is NDC property.

 If you need to find out who owns a particular piece of land, you can find out from The Land Registry.